 - Do use your discretion.
 Excessive public shows of affection, regardless of your orientation, are often best avoided when abroad.

 - Do check out local groups who are often best placed to advise you on local attitudes, LGBT-friendly venues and accommodation.
-In particular, if you intend to frequent Internet chat rooms or other meeting places, it’s wise to find out about the local situation as police in some countries have been known to monitor such sites and locales with the intention of carrying out entrapment campaigns.
+In particular, if you intend to frequent Internet chat rooms, dating apps or other meeting places, it’s wise to find out about the local situation as police in some countries have been known to monitor such sites and locales with the intention of carrying out entrapment campaigns.

 - Do review your personal documentation and identification in terms of the name and gender marker you are travelling under.